Value Drifts: Tracing Value Alignment During LLM Post-Training: Experimental Details

 \subsection{SFT Implementation Details}

-We create our SFT models $\piref$ by fine-tuning pretrained base LLMs on the training splits of the respective datasets.
-We train the smaller \texttt{Llama3} and \texttt{Qwen3} variants using $4 \times$ NVIDIA H100 GPUs and the 8B variants using $8 \times$ NVIDIA H100 GPUs.
+We create our SFT models by fine-tuning pretrained base LLMs on the training splits of the respective datasets.
+The smaller \texttt{Llama3} and \texttt{Qwen3} variants are trained using $4 \times$ NVIDIA H100 GPUs, while the 8B variants use $8 \times$ NVIDIA H100 GPUs.
 We use the following hyperparameters: learning rate $2 \times$ $10^{-5}$, global batch size $128$, maximum sequence length $2048$, cosine learning rate schedule with $3\%$ warmup, and train for three epochs.
 All models are trained using Adam optimizer without weight decay.
-For Alpaca, we save checkpoints every $100$ steps.
-For WildChat, every $500$ steps.
+We save checkpoints every $100$ steps on Alpaca dataset and every $500$ steps on WildChat.
 We use the final SFT models as the initial checkpoint for subsequent preference optimization.